Chlamydia In The Mouth (Oral Chlamydia)

 • Reactive arthritis

-Chlamydia is the name of a group of bacteria – the type of chlamydia that affects genitals and the throat is called chlamydia trachomatis.
+Chlamydia is the name of a group of bacteria.
+The type of chlamydia that affects genitals and the throat is called chlamydia trachomatis.
 This is only a subset of chlamydia bacteria and there other types.

-Other types of chlamydias – there are some alternative forms of chlamydia to the strain responsible for oral infections, including:
+There are some alternative forms of chlamydia to the strain responsible for oral infections, including:

 • Lymphogranuloma venereum (LGV) – this can also cause genital infections but is very rare in the UK